Belmar Pharmacy Notice of Privacy Practice for Protected Health Information

 - The right to inspect and copy your health and billing records.

-- The right to amend or correct your protected health information that we have created, except with regard to those portions of your health information that you are precluded from inspecting and copying.
+- The right to amend or correct your protected health information that we have created, except with regard to those portions of your health information that you are precluded from inspecting.

 - The right to request confidential communications.
 You may ask that we communicate with you in a particular way and in a particular place to protect the confidentiality of your medical information.

-- The right to request an accounting of disclosures of your protected health information.
+- The right to request an accounting of disclosures of protected health information.

-Belmar Midco, Inc. and its subsidiaries reserve the right to amend the company’s Privacy Practices.
-Any changes will be posted in the pharmacy and on this website.
+Belmar Pharmacy reserves the right to amend the company’s Privacy Practices.
+Any changes will be posted in the pharmacy and on the website: belmarpharmasolutions.com

 If you feel that your privacy rights have been violated, you can contact Belmar Pharmacy’s Privacy Officer, Gina Boche, or file a complaint with the Secretary of the Department of Health & Human Services.
 You will not be penalized for filing a complaint.